Lead Naval Architect

 • Ability to lead and motivate a team and prepared to train / coach junior / medior peers

 • Excellent communication skills in English, both written, and verbal.
-Dutch language skills are a bonus
+Good command of the Dutch language, verbal and written

 • Living in the Netherlands